Skip to main content

 Strongest counterargument

 Paul goes beyond anything said of Wisdom in Jewish literature.
 Wisdom is never worshipped, never the goal of creation ("for him"), and never reconciles all things through blood.
 If Paul merely identified Christ with Wisdom, he dramatically exceeded the Wisdom tradition's own categories.
 Does applying Wisdom language to a real historical person change its meaning fundamentally?
+And if the Logos is derivatively divine, is that sufficient to account for the full scope of the hymn's claims?

 ?
 Questions to Ask This Text